Whitesnake: Lovehunter and Ready an' Willing (1979–1980)

-Whitesnake began their first continental European tour on 9 February 1979 in Germany.
-They then began recording their second album in April 1979 at Clearwell Castle in Gloucestershire, where Coverdale had previously worked with Deep Purple.
+Whitesnake embarked on their first continental European tour on 9 February 1979 in Germany.
+In April, they began recording their second album at Clearwell Castle in Gloucestershire, where Coverdale had previously worked with Deep Purple.
 Martin Birch returned to produce and the band employed the Rolling Stones Mobile Studio to record.
 Bernie Marsden later described the resulting record as a "transition album", where the band really began to "blossom" and find their footing.
+The album included the live staple "Walking in the Shadow of the Blues", which Coverdale felt "really summed up my musical approach of the time".

-Before the album's release though, drummer Dave "Duck" Dowle was replaced by Ian Paice, Coverdale and Lord's former Deep Purple bandmate.
-There is some contention as to the nature of Dowle's departure.
-Coverdale maintains that Dowle's performance on the album was lacking and that he was "unable to take constructive criticism", which ultimately led to his firing.
+Before the record's release, drummer Dave "Duck" Dowle was replaced by Ian Paice, Coverdale and Lord's former Deep Purple bandmate.
+There is some contention as to the nature of Dowle's departure; Coverdale has maintained that Dowle's lacking performance on the album and unwillingness to "take constructive criticism" led to his firing.
 Bernie Marsden, meanwhile, asserted that Dowle left because he didn't like being at Clearwell Castle and away from his family.
-The idea of Paice re-recording Dowle's drum parts was considered, but ultimately rejected by the band's management allegedly due to cost.
-Paice's addition also spurred speculation from the British music press about Coverdale mounting a Deep Purple reunion, something he denied.
+The idea of Paice re-recording Dowle's drum parts was considered, but ultimately rejected by the band's management due to the supposed cost.
+Paice's addition also spurred speculation from the British music press about Coverdale mounting a Deep Purple reunion, which he denied.
 Coverdale later remarked how Paice joining the band felt like "truly the beginning of Whitesnake", where all the members were "performing at [their] absolute best" and "inspiring the best out of each other".

 Lovehunter, Whitesnake's second album, was released in October 1979, and it reached number 29 on the UK Albums Chart.
 Sounds gave the record a positive review, while AllMusic's Eduardo Rivadavia was more mixed, commending many of the songs, but criticizing the band's studio performance as "strangely tame".
 The album's cover art, depicting a naked woman straddling a giant serpent, caused some controversy when the record was released.
 Whitesnake had already received criticism from the British music press for their alleged sexist lyrics.
 The cover art for Lovehunter, done by artist Chris Achilleos, was reportedly commissioned to "just piss [the critics] off even more".
 In North America, a sticker was placed on the cover to hide the woman's buttocks, while in Argentina the cover art was modified so that the woman wore a chain-mail bikini.
 Nevertheless, Whitesnake began a supporting tour for Lovehunter on 11 October 1979 in the UK, followed by dates in Europe.